AdobeDocs/stock-api-docs/src/pages/getting-started/02-register-app.md

 ### Why do I need to add Creative SDK to my OAuth integration, and why is the API Key integration called "OAuth"?

 Adobe Stock is still working through these issues with the Adobe Cloud Platform team.
-The API Key integration is simply mislabeled in the Adobe I/O Console, while the OAuth integration is new to Adobe Stock.
+The API Key integration is simply mislabeled in the Adobe Developer Console, while the OAuth integration is new to Adobe Stock.
 Because it is still a new method, the Stock API Key integration lacks the proper scopes required by the Adobe login mechanism.
 However, Creative SDK does have the proper scopes, allowing the sign-in workflow to succeed.